Olovson/bpmn-planner/tests/README.md

 Test results are integrated into the app's Test Report dashboard:
 - Navigate to the "Tests" page in the app
-- View hierarchical test results grouped by Initiative → Feature Goal → Epic
+- View hierarchical test results grouped by Initiative → Feature Goal
 - Click on test names to see BPMN links and documentation

+**Viktigt:** Epic-testgenerering har tagits bort.
+Testfiler genereras endast för Feature Goals (Call Activities).

 ## CI/CD Integration